 This password manager is equipped with many features that make your life easier.
 Each time you log in to some account, it automatically adds it to the password vault – you won't have to go through each entry manually.
 It also uses optical character recognition to scan documents, ID cards, and credit cards.
 You won't have to type those out to put them on your digital wallet, either.

 There's support for biometric authentication, so you'll be able to log in with the FaceID.
 It also includes a safe password generator that creates not only unintelligible strings of characters.
 It also comes up with password phrases.

 To protect your vault, NordPass is relying on XChaCha20 encryption, a cipher that's even harder to break than AES-256.
 Not to mention, your passwords are decrypted only on your device.
 They are stored in NordPass servers only in an encrypted form, it's a much safer approach.

-Plus, NordPass cross-device compatibility means that you can have the same credentials on all your devices, even if they aren't all Apple-made.
+Plus, NordPass cross-device compatibility means that you can have the same credentials on unlimited devices, even if they aren't all Apple-made.

 - Next-gen XChaCha20 encryption

 - Powerful free version

 3. RoboForm – decent tool for users on a budget